princemwill/course-resources/week1/assignments/01-git-with-it/README.md

 It's also possible that the merge will not be able to happen automatically.
 This is okay, and happens quite often when multiple people work on the same file!
 In that case, a merge will have to be performed from Git Shell, and files will have to be manually edited before the merge can happen.
 The GitHub website usually offers some guidance in the event of this happening, and if it happens to you, consider yourself lucky to have a learning opportunity. :)

 If it looks to you like they didn't complete the tasks correctly, make note of that by using the commenting functionality of the pull request.

+### Update Your Issue

+Finally, you'll need to update some parts of your issue to indicate you're complete.
+First add a comment to your issue with a link to your pull request and a link to the pull request you approved.
+You can paste a link to the URL of the pull request, or you can also refer to it by typing the `#` sign followed by the automatically assigned number of your pull requests.

+Next, adjust the labels by clicking the gear next to the **Labels** link on the right side of the screen.
+Remove the `WIP` label, and add the `Ready for Review` label.

+Finally, add another comment mentioning `@staff` and saying "Completed."
+This gives us a notification that your assignment has been completed.

 ### Stretch tasks